oncody/civ-board-game-2010/README.md

 * A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map and not blockaded by an enemy unit

 Great Person Tile
-1. Either add this great person tile to the outskirts of one of your cities immediately or
-2. Reserve this tile on your civilization sheet to play later
+1. Either immediately add this to the outskirts of one of your cities that is not occupied by an enemy figure or reserve this tile on your civilization sheet to play later.

 ## Combat
 * Default combat unit hand size is 3